acl-org/eacl-2024/_pages/calls/student.md

 Paper submissions must use the official EACL 2021 style templates.
 All submissions must be in PDF format and must conform to the official style guidelines, which are contained in these template files.
 The review process is blind; hence, all submissions must be anonymized.

-To submit your paper or proposal, please use the Softconf START conference management system at <https://www.softconf.com/eacl2021/SRW/>.
+To submit your paper or proposal, please use the Softconf START conference management system at <a href="https://www.softconf.com/eacl2021/SRW/">https://www.softconf.com/<wbr>eacl2021/<wbr>SRW/</a>.

 The SRW invites papers on topics related to computational linguistics, including but not limited to: